Andipstha/JavaProgram/README.md

 Java Problem Solutions
 ## Contents
 - [Program_001](#program) <br>
-WAP to print the area and perimeter of a triangle having sides of 3, 4 and 5 units by creating a class named 'Triangle' with constructor having the three sides as its parameters.
+WAP to print the area and perimeter of a triangle having sides of 3, 4 and 5 units by creating a class named 'Triangle' with constructor having the three sides as its parameters..